emiliasingleton0/oracle-orbit-memory/README.md

-# ORACLE V4 Desktop
+# v4

-**A machine attempting to reconstruct a human life from what remains.**

-ORACLE is a downloadable desktop memory archive built with React, Three.js, and Tauri 2.
-Memories appear as luminous fragments within an intricate orbital reconstruction.
+A downloadable desktop memory archive built with React, Three.js, and Tauri 2.
+Memories appear as fragments within an orbital reconstruction.
 Each fragment may preserve a date, time, place, acoustic imprint, environmental context, photograph or video, and personal recollection.

 ## What changed in V4